pierce403/zPurse/README.md

 ## Tipping Conventions

 For the sake of operational security, users should generally refrain from committing their own note updates.
-Instead they can designate one of their OutputNotes as TipNote to a specific "Note Aggregator", who would be the one actually responsible for committing the note to the chain.
+Instead they can designate one of their OutputNotes as a "TipNote" to a specific "Note Aggregator", who would then be the one actually responsible for committing the note to the chain.

-If a user isn't confident that the Aggregator will submit their NoteUpdate in a timely manner, they might generate multiple NoteUpdates with tips to different aggregators which would only be valid for the first aggregator that submits it.
+If a user isn't confident that the Aggregator will submit their NoteUpdate in a timely manner, they might generate multiple NoteUpdates with tips to different aggregators which would only be valid for the first aggregator that subm!its it.

 ## Offline Note Transfers